DarkLord-13/MedicalChatBOT-llama2/README.md

 Credit to AI Anytime, i have referred it from his youtube video.

-Follow the following steps if you want to completely do it yourself, else you code simply clone it

 1. Create a directory MEDICALCHATBOT (all the files and folders must be in it)

    first create a virtual environment (venv)